 22. Yoga

 Hair loss caused by stress may respond well to yoga.
-Try these stress-relieving yoga poses to prevent and slow hair loss:
+You may want to try these stress-relieving yoga poses to help prevent or slow down hair loss:

 The hair on your head goes through a life cycle that involves growth, resting, and shedding.
-It’s common for people to lose around 100 hairs a day.
+It’s common to lose up to 100 hairs per day.

-If you experience more sudden loss, loss in patches, or overall thinning, you may want to see your doctor.
+But if you experience more sudden loss, loss in patches, or overall thinning, you may want to see a doctor.

-Some shedding is temporary and may respond well to changes in diet, certain treatments, or lifestyle changes.
-Other hair loss may be more permanent or not stop until an underlying condition is treated.
+Some shedding is temporary and may respond well to dietary changes, certain treatments, or lifestyle strategies.
+Other hair loss may be more permanent or may not stop until an underlying condition is treated.

 Other causes of hair loss include:

-- Medical conditions: alopecia areata, scalp infections, or trichotillomania (hair-pulling disorder)
+• Medical conditions such as alopecia areata, scalp infections, or trichotillomania (hair-pulling disorder)

-- Hormonal changes: from pregnancy, childbirth, menopause, or thyroid issues
+• Hormonal changes due to pregnancy, childbirth, menopause, or thyroid issues

-- Medications or supplements: those used for cancer, high blood pressure, depression, or arthritis
+• Medications or supplements such as used for cancer, high blood pressure, depression, or arthritis

 Some causes of hair loss are temporary and can be reversed, while others are permanent.

-Permanent hair loss results from progressive damage to the hair follicle, which is the structure in the skin that houses and grows the individual strands of hair.
+Permanent hair loss results from progressive damage to your hair follicles, which are the structures in your skin that house and grow your individual strands of hair.

 Conditions that may cause permanent hair loss include:

-- scarring or cicatricial alopecia that develops when inflammation destroys hair follicles
+• scarring (cicatricial) alopecia, which develops when inflammation destroys hair follicles

-- trichotillomania, an irresistible urge to pull out hair
+• trichotillomania, which involves an irresistible urge to pull out hair

-- traction alopecia, which occurs when hairstyles like braids pull on the hair too tightly
+• traction alopecia, which can happen when hairstyles such as braids pull on your hair too tightly

 No, hot showers do not cause hair loss.
 But extremely hot water can damage keratin, the protein that makes up hair strands.
 It may also strip away the natural oils that keep your scalp and hair healthy.